 In this article, we provide you with the knowledge you need to make your call center efficient and effective through call quality assurance.
 You want your call center to be confident that it's achieving its goals of being productive and leaving customers satisfied.
-There’s so much to know about call quality assurance, so we’ve created a comprehensive guide to help you learn some call center quality assurance tips and best practices.
+There’s so much to know about call quality assurance, so we’ve put together a quick guide as a reference for call center quality assurance tips and best practices.

 Choosing the Best Call Center Software